1 System Requirements

 Here are the packages needed to build an image on a headless system with a supported Ubuntu or Debian Linux distribution:

-You also need to ensure you have the locale en_US.UTF-8
+You also need to ensure you have the en_US.UTF-8

 $ locale --all-locales | grep en_US.utf8